DeepLabCut/DeepLabCut/docs/functionDetails.md

 0     50000.0        95.0      1.0   36.681365     9.89759     11.645783         0.63494        1.761446   0.306809    0.288352   33.81332      8.675       13.025           0.45          1.625  0.286614   0.264459
 ```

-**How do I pick optimal Tracking Parameters?** How to set the tracking parameters in the `inference_cfg.yaml` is discussed after you start to analyze a video (below).
+**How do I pick optimal Tracking Parameters?** How to set the tracking parameters in the `inference_cfg.yaml` is discussed after you start to analyze a video (below)!

 ### (I) Novel Video Analysis: